MuskanSaini2208/MuskanSaini2208/README.md

 ## 🌟 More About Me

 Technology is one of my passions, but I'm equally curious about leadership and management.
-I enjoy watching TEDx talks, listening to podcasts, and learning how successful teams collaborate, make decisions, and solve real-world problems.
-I'm always looking for opportunities to grow, not just as a engineer, but also as a leader, teammate and a lifelong learner.
+I enjoy watching TEDx talks, listening to podcasts, and exploring how successful teams collaborate, make decisions, shape product strategies, and solve real-world problems.

+I'm always looking for opportunities to grow not just as an engineer, but also as a dependable teammate, an aspiring leader, and a lifelong learner.

 ---